-1. Small local Shops or Facilities
+Small Local Shops or Facilities

 Even if your local business contact can’t get you the pallets you need, perhaps they can arrange a referral further up the supply chain to their distribution center.
 Distribution centers often receive very good quality, but non-conforming pallets that are not compatible with their systems.
-As such, they may be willing to set them aside and make them available to you for pickup.
-But never show up at the distribution center unannounced.
-Make sure to get a referral first.
+When that happens, they may be willing to set them aside and make them available to you for pickup.
+However, never show up at the distribution center unannounced; make sure to get a referral first.
 Realistically, having a distribution center let you in to take oddball pallets can be a longshot, but it might be worth the effort.

-One thing in your favor is that as business increasingly seek to achieve Zero Landfill and other sustainability aspirations, pallet upcycling is a clear step up from landfilling or grinding.
+One thing in your favor is that as businesses increasingly seek to achieve Zero Landfill and other sustainability aspirations, pallet upcycling is a clear step up from landfilling or grinding.

-If you happen to notice empty pallets leaning against the back of a business or at a construction site, site management or operators might be amenable to letting you have them, but be sure to ask.
-Do not assume that pallets left outside of a business are there for the taking.
-While it seems a reasonable assumption that if a business left pallets outside and unprotected that it did not really want them, this might not be the case.
+If you happen to notice empty pallets leaning against the back of a facility or at a construction site, site management or operators might be amenable to letting you have them, but be sure to ask.
+Do not assume that empty pallets are there for the taking.
+While it seems a reasonable assumption that pallets left outside and unprotected are not wanted, you might be wrong.
 Sometimes businesses store pallets outside because they don’t have room inside to keep them until they are picked up.
-Increasingly, various states have pallet and container theft laws that might be applicable.
-If the pallet has an ownership stamp on it, such as CHEP, PECO, iGPS, Coca-Cola, U.S. Postal Service or others, then it should not be removed.
+Be aware that some states have pallet and container theft laws that might be applicable.
+If the pallet has an ownership stamp on it, such as CHEP, PECO, iGPS, Coca-Cola, U.S. Postal Service, or others, then it should not be removed.
 Such companies vigorously enforce the property rights to their pallets, and you may find yourself charged with unlawful possession of them.

-Here’s another thought.
-Although the name of the game is to obtain free pallets, the reality is that buying a new wood pallet is not all that expensive.
+Although the goal is to obtain free pallets, the reality is that buying a new wood pallet is not all that expensive.
 By the time you consider the cost of your search for old pallets, it might just turn out to be a more cost-effective solution to purchase pallets from a local pallet manufacturer.
 There may be pallets that are off-sized or with other defects that make them inexpensive and an excellent buy for crafting.